KylieCancilla16/KylieCancilla16.github.io/projects/WiDs.md

 summary: "Three workshops walking participants through a kaggle datathon."
 ---

 Women in Data Science (WiDS) Worldwide hosts an annual datathon.
-For the 2025 event, I led three workshops that provided guidance on tackling the challenge, which focused on predicting ADHD in adolescent girls using socio-demographic, parenting, and connectome data.
+For the 2025 event, we led three workshops that provided guidance on tackling the challenge, which focused on predicting ADHD in adolescent girls using socio-demographic, parenting, and connectome data.
+We also created two tutorial Jupyter Notebooks for University and Global participants both can be found on my github page.

 <p>Watch the workshop recordings here:</p>